Susan-Wangari/React-Info-Site/README.md

 # React-Info-Site
  It contains fun facts about React.
-It is a static web page
+It is a static web page with facts about React Js.